Ali-VB/Websiter-nextjs/docs/SUPABASE_SETUP.md

 2. Customize the "Confirm Signup" template
 3. Customize the "Reset Password" template

+**Important Note on Email Deliverability:**
+If you're using a `.click` domain, be aware that many email providers flag these domains as potentially suspicious.
+For production use, consider using a more traditional domain extension like `.com`, `.io`, or `.co` to improve email deliverability.

+For development/testing purposes, the `.click` domain will work, but you may need to check your spam/junk folder for confirmation emails.

 ### URL Configuration

 Make sure to configure the redirect URLs in your Supabase project: